niCodeLine/pronostiCard/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+Do whatever you want.

 ## Contact